Can I exercise after an angioplasty and stent? Absolutely yes!

 Blood thinners

-Blood thinning medications like aspirin and Clopidogrel (Plavix) reduce the ability of your blood to clot, making it easier for blood to flow through narrowed arteries and reducing your risk of a heart attack.
+Blood thinners like aspirin and Clopidogrel (Plavix) reduce clotting, improve blood flow through narrowed arteries, and reduce your risk of a heart attack.

 Nitrates

-Nitrates (such as nitroglycerin) are a common anti-angina medication which relax and widen your blood vessels to allow more blood flow to your heart muscle.
+Nitrates (such as nitroglycerin) are tiny sublingual (under your tongue) tablets which relax and widen your blood vessels to improve blood flow and reduce angina symptoms.

 Statins